CIS Procedures for Handling Violations of the User Agreement

 Faculty/Staff ViolationLevel 1 - Minor problems: CIS notifies the faculty or staff member of the problem and requests that the violation stop.
 If the violation ceases no further action is taken.

-Level 2 - Serious or repeated problems: CIS staff and department heads will consult with the director of CIS before taking any action.
-If the director (and the associate director) are unavailable and the problem is time-critical, consultation should be made with the Dean of Faculty (in the case of faculty) or the person’s supervisor (in the case of staff).
+Level 2 - Serious or repeated problems: CIS staff and department heads will consult with the Chief Information Officer before taking any action.
+If the CIO (and the Deputy CIO) are unavailable and the problem is time-critical, consultation should be made with the Dean of Faculty (in the case of faculty) or the person’s supervisor (in the case of staff).
 Any action taken by CIS will be under the guidance of the Dean of Faculty or the person's supervisor, as appropriate.

-Level 3 - Major problems: The director of CIS and the appropriate officer of the college (Dean of Faculty for faculty, VP/Treasurer and/or director of Human Resources for staff) should be notified immediately.
+Level 3 - Major problems: The Chief Information Officer and the appropriate officer of the college (Dean of Faculty for faculty, VP/Treasurer and/or director of Human Resources for staff) should be notified immediately.
 If a law is broken or a threat of bodily harm is involved, others may be immediately notified as circumstances require.
 Any necessary action will be taken by the appropriate officer(s) of Reed College.